In this section, I explain how variations in a dog's weight may affect race performances and give my reasons for

 However, a few male racing dogs consistently find trouble in races and may be considered a little awkward or clumsy!
 Some of these 'long striding dogs' can weigh in excess of 40kg = 88lbs and are perhaps better suited to racing on wider galloping tracks with much bigger circumferences.
 Although, they do have an advantage over bitches when race conditions underfoot become wet or sloppy as they take less strides to run a circuit!

 Bitches on the other hand, weigh on average between 22 - 31 Kilos = 48 - 68 Lbs. and stand approx 68 - 71 cms tall.
-They protect and look after themselves a little more then dogs and usually display 'good trackcraft', as they can squeeze through racing gaps that larger dogs wouldn't dare to go and also have the advantage of sometimes being able to 'slip under the grill' a little quicker then dogs, when initially breaking from the traps!
+They protect and look after themselves a little more then dogs and often display 'good trackcraft', as they can squeeze through racing gaps that larger dogs wouldn't dare to go and also have the advantage of sometimes being able to 'slip under the grill' a little quicker then dogs, when initially breaking from the traps!

-All runners and reserves for races are "put on the scales" and kennelled prior to racing.
-Australian and British Racing dogs above or below 1kg or 2.2 Lbs (American racing 2 Lbs) from it's previous weight will not be permitted to run!
+All runners and reserves for races are put on the scales and kennelled prior to racing.
+Australian and British Racing dogs with a weight variation above or below 1kg or 2.2 Lbs (American racing 2 Lbs) from it's previous weight will not be permitted to run under normal racing rules!

 Knowing the weights is extremely important as it allows you to determine a dog's race condition.
-However, finding out the weights may often prove difficult as presently the only way of knowing is to visit your local track!
+However, finding out the weights may prove difficult as presently the only way of knowing this is to visit your local track!

 I suggest, the 2nd thing you should do while attending a meeting, is to check the 'weight sheet' displayed at your local greyhound stadium or park!
-This is a big advantage in selecting winners and a major reason why people love going to the dogs!
+This is a big advantage in selecting winners and a major reason why so many people love going to the dogs!